7 Customer Retention Marketing Strategies to Apply in 2017

 7. Let core retention metrics guide your actions

-Customer retention efforts are most effective when they’re informed and guided by two core metrics:
+Customer retention efforts are most effective when they’re informed and guided by three core metrics:

 In this visual, Client Heartbeat breaks down a simple way to calculate your customer retention rate: